kubedb/docs/docs/guides/postgres/scaling/vertical-scaling/scale-vertically/index.md

 **Verify Postgres resources updated successfully:**

-If everything goes well, `KubeDB-Ops-Manager` will update the resources of the StatefulSet's `Pod` containers.
+If everything goes well, `KubeDB-Ops-Manager` will update the resources of the PetSet's `Pod` containers.
 After a successful scaling process is done, the `KubeDB-Ops-Manager` updates the resources of the `Postgres` object.

 First, we will wait for `PostgresOpsRequest` to be successful.
 Run the following command to watch `PostgresOpsRequest` cr,